bjura/pisak2/README.md

 ## INSTALL

+...on Linux the required dependencies can be installed by running:

+sudo apt-get install git python3-pip python3-pyqt5 python3-pyqt5.qtmultimedia python3-pyqt5.qtquick qtdeclarative5-qtmultimedia-plugin qtdeclarative5-controls-plugin

-The prerequisite is the python package manager (pip) and Git program to be installed in the system.
-On Linux they can be installed by running in the command line the following:
+...on Windows the prerequisite is the python package manager (pip) and Git program to be installed in the system.

-sudo apt-get install git python3-pip

-Then to install all the dependencies...

-...on Linux:

-sudo apt-get install python3-pyqt5 python3-pyqt5.qtmultimedia python3-pyqt5.qtquick

-sudo pip3 install pressagio

-...on Windows:

-pip3 install PyQt5 pressagio

-and finally to download PISAK (on both systems):
+Then, on both systems, to download and install PISAK:

 git clone https://github.com/bjura/pisak2.git

+cd pisak2

+pip3 install -e .

 ## HOW TO RUN